VinceECN/OSCILATE/README.md

 - Subharmonic response of 2 coupled centrifugal pendulum modes

 # Additional functions
-sympy_functions.py contains additional functions that are not directly related to the MMS but which are used MMS.py.
+`sympy_functions.py` contains additional functions that are not directly related to the MMS but which are used in `MMS.py`.

 # Outputs
 Results are returned as sympy expressions.
-They can be printed using LaTeX if the code is run in an appropriate interactive Window.
+They can be printed using $\LaTeX$ if the code is run in an appropriate interactive Window.
 It is the case with VS Code's interactive Window or Spyder's IPython consol.

-Methods of Steady_state also allow to evaluate sympy results for given numerical values of system parameters and plot them.
+Methods of `Steady_state` also allow to evaluate sympy results for given numerical values of system parameters and plot them.

 # Disclaimer
 This code is provided as-is and has been tested on a limited number of nonlinear systems.